Russell-Waterhouse/blog/content/post/landmines.md

 These people were crypto grifters before AI and they'll move on when the bubble pops.

 In healthy quantities, AI can be a useful tool.
 Just don't offload decision making and don't go crazy.
-If you want to see how I currently do that, read this post
+If you want to see how I currently do that, read [this post about my rules for using AI](https://www.rwater.house/post/ai_aug_2026/)
-// TODO: link post here.

 ## Minefield 2: SOLID, DRY, Clean Code, OO, Gang of Four Design Patterns